1. Writing a Subject Line That Gets Opened

 - Image size: Avoid huge files that take forever to load.
 Try to keep images under 500KB.

-- QR code above the fold: Place the QR code near the top so users don’t have to scroll.
+- QR code above the fold: Place the QR code near the top (above the fold on mobile) so users don’t have to scroll.
 Ensure it’s scannable in both light and dark mode.

 Pro Tip: iOS often auto-converts dates, times, and phone numbers into blue clickable links.
 To stop this, add the meta tag <meta name="format-detection" content="telephone=no,date=no,address=no,email=no"> to your email’s <head>.
 This is the standard, reliable fix and keeps your text styled exactly as designed.